-In most homes the attic is a dark and dusty place where items become stored or becomes a dumping ground.
-The attic is one of the most important parts of a home and in most cases the attic is ignored.
+In most homes, the attic is a dark and dusty place where items become stored or become a dumping ground.
+The attic is one of the most important parts of a home and in most cases, the attic is ignored.
 Attics are supposed to ventilate a home properly as well as help insulate the livable space of a home.

 Water damage, leaks, seepages, cracks, and mold are among the most common attic problems.
 If these issues are not addressed quickly, the damage can rapidly spread to the rest of the house.
 Regular attic inspections will, in most cases, allow you to spot problems early on and attain the appropriate repairs before the costs become astronomical and you are looking at a wide scale project.

 Other items that will be inspected include:

 The insulation inside of your attic could be damaged due to rodent infestation or moisture penetration which could lead to improper attic ventilation and insulating which can have an effect on your heating or cooling.

 Moisture can leak into your attic from melting snow, or heavy rain causing underline damage and possibly mold, Fungus or Mildew growth.